Zoxc/crusader/README.md

 monitoring background responsiveness.
 It produces plots of the traffic rates, latency and packet loss.
 Crusader only uses TCP and UDP ports 35481 for its tests.
+Local server discovery uses UDP port 35483.
+The remote web server uses TCP port 35482.

 **Pre-built binaries** for Windows, Mac, Linux, and Android are available on the